guildai/guild.ai/pages/index.md

     <p>
       Review the default values and
       press <code>ENTER</code>.
 The <code>mnist-softmax</code> model
-      trains quickly even on systems that don't have a GPU.
+      trains quickly even on systems that don't have a GPU!
     </p>
     <p>
       Next we'll train the CNN.
 Choose a method based on your system